-These young women have full message extensions at work, spewing desperate words of plea, ‘Please call me.
-My insurance company hasn’t received my information yet.’
+These young women have twenty voice mails every morning at work, spewing desperate words of plea, “Please call me.
+My insurance company hasn’t received my information yet.”
 These young women will never return your frantic calls.
 They are not being paid to do that.
 Just ask them.

 Eventually, you may get to spend some time with a man or woman who has certificates and diplomas on the office walls.
 My eye doctor told me (after I posed the question) in no uncertain terms, that I would need eye surgery sometime in the future.
 He also said my eyes were ten years younger than I.

 This was odd; I know I’m older than my teeth and hair, but my eyes?